-When you bring rescue pets home to live with you, it’s important to make sure they feel safe and comfortable in your home.
-These are animals that may have suffered at the hands of humans before, so they may be wary of their new parents.
+When you first bring home a rescue pet, you’ll need to make sure they feel safe and comfortable.
+Any time a pet moves homes, they can experience stress and trauma, which can make them wary of their new owners.
 Ease your rescue pet’s anxieties and make them feel at home straight away with this expert advice.

 Welcoming a rescue cat

 Create a space where they can feel safe

 Perth Cat Hospital says it’s important to make sure your home is a cat-friendly environment before you bring home feline rescue pets.
 ‘Cats are highly territorial animals and having stability within their surrounding environment is very important to them,’ they explain.
 Perth Cat Hospital is an exclusive healthcare facility just for cats, employing feline-only vets and equipped with everything a cat could need to feel at home during their stay.

 The hospital advises the creation of safe spaces where rescue cats can retreat and feel secure.
 Off-ground areas are ideal for this as cats are traditionally tree-dwellers.
 Even a space on a bookshelf will suit them.
 This also enables you to cater for your cat without taking up extra space in your home!
 Consider that cats need separate areas for eating and drinking, toilet, sleeping and play.

 Perth Cat Hospital recommends synthetic feline pheromones to calm your cat in unfamiliar surroundings.
 ‘Cats mark their scent with natural pheromones by rubbing their face and body on surfaces that are within the boundaries of their safe, secure territory,’ explain the vets.
 Mimicking a cat’s natural pheromones can provide a calming effect in stressful situations.